The One Word Leaders Rarely Use

 The inclusion of the school board, mayor and other community members spoke volumes of the importance of public education in this region.

 Six teachers were asked to share what joy meant to them.
 Each told a compelling story of what it’s like to teach in Royse City ISD.
 I wasn’t sure anyone needed to hear my message to add to what was already an uplifting, joyful celebration of learning.
 After I shared, Superindent Kevin Worthy ended the morning by giving every employee a $1000 that was funded by a surplus of funds.
-Kevin is someone whom I’ve had the pleasure to get to know over the past year or so and … Read the rest
+Kevin is someone whom I’ve had the pleasure to get to know over the past year or so and would rank him about the very best leaders I’ve seen.

 How did it go today?